cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/sidebandreferenceguide/macro.md

 `macro.cpp` is a example how to use Sideband Subtraction to get reconstruction efficiencies for a *Tag & Probe* ntupple.
 It analyzes **J/psi** and **Upsilon** reconstruction efficiency for **tracker**, **standalone** and **global** muons.
 The file is encountered in folder `main`.
 Now, I going to talk about what this function do and how it does in the text below.

+!!!
+Dataset used
+    The datasets used in this code are obtained with the main code of this Tag an Probe tool.

 ## Classes list

 There are some classes in Sideband Subtraction Tag And Probe project and they are distributed in these files with same name: